thevishwass/ResumeAnalyzer/README.md

 ## ✨ Features

-- ✅ Compare resumes with job descriptions automatically
+- ✅ Automatically compare resumes with job descriptions
 - ✅ Generate a suitability score based on skill matching
-- ✅ Highlight missing skills and improvement areas
+- ✅ Highlight missing skills and areas for improvement
 - ✅ Interactive Next.js frontend with real-time feedback
 - ✅ FastAPI backend powered by Python and NLP tools
 - ✅ Easy to set up and run locally